bkoyuncu/eprotan/README.md

 At the time of publishing, our re-implementation of their model wrongly evaluated $p_{\theta}(\cdot \vert z_{1:t-1}, x_{1:C})$ at samples from $z_{1:t-1}\sim p_\theta(z_{1:t-1}\vert x_{1:C})$.
 We are currently working on updating our code to correctly calculate the ELBO of the ProTran baseline.
 We will keep the old version of our code as `deprecated` to ensure reproducability of our experiments.

+The corrected version can be found in `source/models/ProTranHierarchy`.
+It uses the same `ProTran` class (from `source/models/protran_model`) but requires the flag `deprecated = False` in the constructor.
+Our original code is in `source/models/ProTranHierarchyDeprecated`.

 ## Code
 This repository contains the code for our model, E-ProTran, as well as our implementation of the baseline model, [Probabilistic Transformer (ProTran)](https://proceedings.neurips.cc/paper/2021/hash/c68bd9055776bf38d8fc43c0ed283678-Abstract.html) by Binh Tang and David S. Matteson as the code was not publicly available.